Proposal Training: How to Write Persuasive ProposalsPersuasion skills training for proposal writers and others who write proposals in response to RFPs

 How to Write Persuasive Proposals™ is generally delivered onsite, but it can also be delivered online to accommodate certain circumstances.
 Please contact the instructor to discuss your options.

-Is the class customized for us?
+Is the proposal training customized for us?
 Or one-size-fits-all?

 Every proposal training class we teach is customized for each client.
 Customization takes three forms.

-1. Customizing the class to address your objectives
+1. Customizing the training to address your objectives

 Prior to each training engagement, we work to understand your unique issues, challenges, and objectives.
 We then configure the class accordingly.
 For example, if your biggest challenge is differentiation in a competitive market, we spend more time investigating ways to accomplish that.

 While the underlying themes and messages never change, our delivery changes based on the makeup of the audience.
-If we’re teaching to proposal staff, for example, we might spend more time on process.
-If we’re teaching to subject matter experts, in contrast, we might spend more time talking about how to “translate” technical information into proposal content your buyers can understand.
+If we’re teaching to subject matter experts, for example, we might spend more time talking about how to “translate” technical information into proposal content your buyers can understand.

 3. Using your own proposal verbiage for examples

-To learn more about the class, please use one of the options listed here to contact Dave Seibert.
-Dave will speak with you about your program, the challenges you face, and what options are available.
+To learn more about our proposal training class, please use one of the options listed here to contact the instructor, Dave Seibert.
+Dave will speak with you about your program, what you’d like to accomplish, and what training options are available.

 “The proposal training class was excellent!
 Dave really provided some extremely useful information, tips, and suggestions… It will completely shift the way we do things in the future.
 I would recommend the class to anyone that has to write business proposals.”